A Quantum Encoding of Traveling Salesperson Tours via Route Generation, Cost Phases, and a Reversible Valid-Permutation Oracle: How to use the prepared state

+For an incomplete graph, $ N_H(G)\leq(n-1)!, $ so the valid fraction is no larger than in the complete-graph case.
+If $N_H(G)=0$, the graph has no Hamiltonian cycle and the valid subspace is empty.
+Moreover, $N_H(G)$ is not generally known in advance.
+Exact phase-adapted amplitude amplification can therefore be used only when the success amplitude is known; otherwise, one must use an amplification procedure that does not require exact prior knowledge of $p_G$.

+Once the state has been restricted to the valid subspace, further transformations may favor shorter tours, for example threshold-based amplitude amplification, polynomial filtering, or QSVT-based spectral methods~\cite{brassard2000quantum,gilyen2019quantum}.
+Missing edges are excluded by the validity oracle rather than represented by large artificial costs.
+This preserves the phase resolution among admissible tours because the scaling parameter $\Lambda$ depends only on costs of available edges.

-In principle, one could instead attempt to bias the full superposition toward low-cost assignments before isolating valid tours.
-However, because invalid strings dominate the Hilbert space, cost amplification prior to feasibility filtering tends to waste amplitude on invalid candidate routes.
-For this reason, it is typically more effective to first amplify the valid subspace and then apply cost-selective amplification within it, although hybrid strategies are also possible depending on circuit depth constraints and oracle costs.
+In principle, one could attempt to bias the full superposition toward low-cost assignments before isolating valid tours.
+However, invalid strings dominate the Hilbert space, and the cost phase is defined to be trivial on the invalid subspace.
+It is therefore more natural in the present construction to first amplify the valid subspace and then apply cost-selective transformations within it.